LP Gas Concerns > Cylinder Exchange Cabinets

 The previously-listed topics are a partial summary of the requirements for cylinders awaiting use, sale, or exchange.
 For complete information concerning these cylinders, see NFPA 58, Chapter 8.
 Certain installations must have increased separations and/or fire extinguishers.
 Cylinder exchange companies must also comply with Section 9.3 of NFPA 58 regarding transportation of cylinders.

-The North Carolina Department of Agriculture LP-Gas Inspection Program will be targeting cylinder exchange cabinets to ensure compliance with the listed concerns.
+The North Carolina Department of Agriculture LP-Gas Inspection Program will be inspecting cylinder exchange cabinets to ensure compliance with the listed concerns.
 Please contact us if you have any questions.